Something went wrong

 Heating Oil Delivery

-An oil "ticket" is the receipt that the oil company uses to record the oil quantity dispensed at each delivery.
-An oil truck’s oil pump has a meter that measures how much oil is being dispensed.
-It’s the same type of meter that gas pumps have at gas stations.
-When your oil truck driver finishes pumping your oil, the meter prints the oil quantity directly on the ticket.
-The driver leaves one copy of the ticket in your mailbox, and keeps one copy for the company’s records.
+An oil "ticket" is the receipt that the oil company uses to record the quantity of oil dispensed at each delivery.
+An oil truck’s pump has a meter that measures how much oil is being dispensed, similar to the meters found on gas pumps at gas stations.
+When the driver finishes pumping your oil, the meter prints the quantity directly on the ticket.
+The driver leaves one copy of the ticket in your mailbox and keeps another copy for the company’s records.

 Example heating oil ticket